Do you constantly feel tired and/or weak? Could it be chronic fatigue?

 - Vitamin D insufficiency/deficiency

-- Insufficiency of other nutrients can also cause fatigue
+- Insufficiency of other nutrients (such as magnesium)

 - Digestive issues such as constipation or diarrhea

 - Autoimmune conditions

 - Excessive sugar consumption– white refined products (bread/pasta/cakes/biscuits etc), soft drinks, even overdoing natural sources as this may effect blood sugars levels

-- Chemicals exposure – cleaning products, hygiene products, makeup – may impact your liver
+- Chemicals exposure such as cleaning products, hygiene products, makeup

 - Too much or too little cortisol – This is a big one!